smasiek/Trakball/README.md

 #### Technologies:

 ##### Back-end written in PHP, front-end in HTML+CSS+JavaScript
-Connected with PostgreSQL database
+Connected with PostgreSQL database.

-Docker used to provide temporary server and to take care about version of the implemented technologies
+Docker used to provide temporary server and to take care about versions of the implemented technologies.

 This is a small project created to learn how frameworks work behind the scene and how they make it easier for us to implement basic routing and take care about security.